Cherreads

 "You're just gonna point it at me again…" he grumbled.

-She decided to celebrate her victory, briefly checking that the hammer was still cocked back before proceeding to turn and nail a tin can sitting on the edge of a rooftop about twenty yards away.
+It seemed that she'd won the exchange, she realized, when he reluctantly handed the pistol back to her.
+To flaunt her victory she briefly checked that the hammer was still cocked back before proceeding to turn and nail a tin can sitting on the edge of a rooftop about twenty yards away.
 She then puckered her lips to blow away the pink smoke billowing from the end of the barrel, though glancing back at him she found him looking more puzzled than impressed.

-"So, uh…" he began, "what's your name, anyway?"
+"So, uh…" he began, "who are you, anyway?"

-"Your parents name you that…?" he said.
+"Uh… your parents name you that?" he said.

 It flustered her a little.
-"No— but what's it matter…?"
+"Well, no— but… what's it matter…?"

 "Garou," he muttered back.
 It sounded mildly exotic to her; she wouldn't have been sure she could even spell it.